webpack/webpack-cli/packages/webpack-cli/README.md

   --stats-provided-exports                                    Show exports provided by modules.
   --stats-public-path                                         Add public path information.
   --stats-reasons                                             Add information about the reasons why modules are included.
+  --stats-related-assets                                      Add information about assets that are related to other assets (like
+                                                              SourceMaps for assets).
-  --stats-runtime                                             Add information about runtime modules.
+  --stats-runtime-modules                                     Add information about runtime modules.
+  --stats-timings                                             Add timing information.
   --stats-source                                              Add the source code of modules.
-  --stats-timings                                             Add timing information.
+  --stats-version                                             Add webpack version information.
   --stats-used-exports                                        Show exports used by modules.
-  --stats-version                                             Add webpack version information.
+  --stats-warnings-count                                      Add warnings count.
   --stats-warnings                                            Add warnings.
-  --stats-warnings-filter string[]                            Suppress warnings that match the specified filters.
-Filters can be Strings,
+  --stats-warnings-filter string[]                            Suppress listing warnings that match the specified filters (they will still
-                                                              RegExps or Functions.
+                                                              be counted).
+Filters can be Strings, RegExps or Functions.
   --stats-warnings-filter-reset                               Clear all items provided in configuration.
-Suppress warnings that match the
+Suppress listing warnings that
-                                                              specified filters.
-Filters can be Strings, RegExps or Functions.
+                                                              match the specified filters (they will still be counted).
+Filters can be
+                                                              Strings, RegExps or Functions.
   --watch-options-aggregate-timeout number                    Delay the rebuilt after the first change.
 Value is a time in ms.
   --watch-options-ignored string[]                            A glob pattern for files that should be ignored from watching.
   --watch-options-ignored-reset                               Clear all items provided in configuration.
 Ignore some files from watching